 Cereals, Pulses, Oil Seeds and Products Exporters Association

 Cereals, Pulses, Oil Seeds and Products Exporters Association was established in 1991.
 The Association has the statutory objectives of ensuring increased exports, enhancing professional solidarity, regulating the professional activities and relationships of the exporters, finding solutions to their problems and providing guidance to them.
-The total numbers of members of the Cereals, Pulses, Oil Seeds and Products Exporters Association is 500.
+The total numbers of members of the Cereals, Pulses, Oil Seeds and Products Exporters Association is almost 1.500.

 A GENERAL OVERVIEW OF TURKISH CEREALS, PULSES, OIL SEEDS, AND PRODUCTS INDUSTRY AND FOREIGN TRADE